Manager Evaluation & Due Diligence

 Part 4

 A thoughtfully chosen and constructed risk factor lens can provide transparency into what is driving the risk and return of individual investments and portfolios.
 For example, Venn's Two Sigma Factor Lens measures fund manager performance through a curated and independent set of common factors, allowing for a deeper understanding of what is driving risk and return.
-Factor-based manager evaluation can be conducted on anything with a return stream, including private investments, liquid alternatives and registered fund managers.
+Factor-based manager evaluation can be conducted on anything with a return stream, including private investments, liquid alternatives, artificial intelligence, or other registered fund managers.

 Part 5